docwarems/jmc-tutorial/docs/README.md

 roots parameter when dumping the flight recorder.

-For more information on Old Object Sample events, please see the Old Object Sample article on Marcus’ blog (hirt.se/blog).
+For more information on Old Object Sample events, please see the Old Object Sample article on Marcus' blog (hirt.se/blog).

 Project 05_JFR_MemoryLeaks contains memory leaking applications.
 Open the memoryleak_before.jfr recording.
 It was taken before the memory leak was fixed.